Offered a cash price for a prenatal genetic test? It may be your best bet

 When Mara Varona was pregnant she decided to take a common prenatal blood test to screen for genetic conditions.
 It was part of a proactive approach she and her husband took to pregnancy.

-"We're just information people," says Varona, who works in finance and lives in Miami, Florida.
+"We're just information people," says Varona, who works in finance and lives in Miami.
 "We'd rather have as much information as we can."

 Pay $349 now or ...